 After they had enough of sunbathing, they decided to have some fun by swimming in the water.
 Maria and Denise seem to enjoy splashing into the waves.
 It must have been really fun.
 I would love to join, but alas I didn’t have spare clothing with me.
 My appearance looked really out of place in the beach.

-But there was one scene that actually drew my attention away from the sunset.
-As soon as we came into the sandy beach, Denise walked onto a small rock and starts to enjoy the windy place in a rather suggestive manner, like what you would see in Playboy Playmate videos.
+But there was one scene that actually drew my attention away from the beach.
+As soon as we came into the sandy beach, Denise walked onto a small rock and starts to enjoy the windy place in a rather titillating manner, like what you would see in Playboy Playmate videos.
 She raises her hand and start rubbing her hair, flaunting her arms and clean armpits, as if she is showing to everyone that she has a great body.
 I was truly aroused upon looking at her.
 I tried to take the photo of her while enjoying the sun, but only manage to capture a few, as she moves quite fast.

 After the sun disappeared under the horizon, we resume our journey to look for lodging for tonight.
 We did browse for some accommodations, although most of the time it was Heinz and Maria who would come down and see the places.
 Eventually, we decided to settle down in a motel located in an open space near the town (it was either Yallingup Beach Holiday Park or Four Seasons Holiday Park).